General Admission (Machine Gun Kelly album)

 General Admission is the second studio album by American rapper Machine Gun Kelly.
-It was released on October 16, 2015, by his indie record label EST 19XX, distributed by Bad Boy and Interscope Records.
+It was released on October 16, 2015, by his label EST 19XX, in a joint venture with Bad Boy and Interscope Records.
 The album was supported by two singles: "Till I Die" and "A Little More" featuring Victoria Monet.

 Promotion

 In preparation for the official release of General Admission, MGK released a 10-track mixtape, titled Fuck It, on July 23, 2015.
 MGK had reportedly released the mixtape out of frustration, following Bad Boy delaying the release of General Admission several times.
 The mixtape is compiled of songs that were left off of General Admission, and was released to his fans as an apology for the delays.
 MGK released the album artwork and revealed the release date on September 11, 2015, via Instagram.
 Many fans took it upon themselves to spray paint the album title around their hometowns to show their support and loyalty to MGK's EST movement.